clinto-bean/cli-pokedex/README.md

 # CLI Pokedex

 A command-line interface (CLI) pokedex built with Node.js.
+This is a project I taught myself to learn traversing the node APIs for stdin/stdout.

 ## Features